by Work the World

 You decided to travel with us after you had graduated.
 Why was that?

 It was purely a financial decision.
-I was still working part-time and travelling back home quite a lot too.
+I was still working part-time and travelling back home quite a lot.
 I’d also never been abroad before or even been on a plane.
-So, I think with everything going on with university work too, it just felt a bit much.
-And time just gets away from you.
+So, with everything going on with university work, too, it felt a bit much.
+And time gets away from you.

-But, once I’d graduated and I was in a stable job I just thought this is the right time for me.
-I could afford it and I felt more confident since I had graduated and had a bit more experience.
+But, once I’d graduated and had a stable job, I just thought this was the right time for me.
+I could afford it and felt more confident since I had graduated and had more experience.

-So, did you remember to Work the World from your time at university?
+So, did you remember to Work the World from your university?

 Yes!
-I had enquired before whilst I was still studying at university.
-Then once I’d graduated I just got back in touch.
+I had enquired before while I was still studying at university, and then I just got back in touch once I graduated.

-Originally I thought the placements were just for students – I wasn’t aware that you could also do it once you’d qualified as well.
-So, I was really excited when Work the World said I could do it that way.
+Initially, I thought the placements were just for students, but I wasn’t aware that you could do it once you qualified.
+So, I was excited when Work the World said I could do it that way.
 I think I booked it for the next day!

 Would you have considered arranging your trip independently?

-Knowing someone was going to meet me from the airport and I had somewhere to stay – it just felt less stressful.
+Knowing someone would meet me at the airport, and I had somewhere to stay made it less stressful.
 I don’t think I would have had a clue what to do.

 Jordan DewarI think because I had never been abroad before, I was just really curious.
 I just wanted to see what it would be like.

-Also once I’d graduated and started working in a very small local hospital I started to notice some big differences compared to when I was doing placements at a university in the city.
-I noticed how different things were and it made me curious to see how nurses worked in other places across the world, the positions they had, and the skills they had.
+Also, once I’d graduated and started working in a relatively tiny local hospital, I noticed some significant differences compared to when I was doing placements at a university in the city.
+I noticed how different things were, and it made me curious to see how nurses worked in other places worldwide and their positions and skills.
 And I just thought, now is the time to do it.

 Was there anything that worried you about going overseas for your placement?
 If so, how did you overcome this?

-The travel side worried me the most because I’d never been on a plane before.
-But knowing a member of the Work the World team would be on the other side to meet me was really comforting.
+The travel side worried me the most because I’d never been on a plane.
+However, knowing that a Work the World team member would be waiting to meet me on the other side was comforting.

 Plus, everyone was so friendly.
-It was really helpful to have the Work the World team there to introduce me to other people in the house and the staff at the hospital.
-It was also really reassuring that Work the World worked so closely with the hospital.
-I think it would have been really daunting if I had to introduce myself to all these people alone.
+It was really helpful to have the Work the World team there to introduce me to other people in the house and the hospital staff.
+It was also reassuring that Work the World worked closely with the hospital.
+It would have been daunting if I had to introduce myself to all these people alone.

 What made you choose Ghana for your placement?

-I was actually really stuck between Tanzania and Ghana to start with and I really couldn’t decide.
-I loved the idea of experiencing nursing in both countries, and Tanzania had some great activities you could do outside of placement too.
+I was stuck between Tanzania and Ghana to start with, and I really couldn’t decide.
+I loved the idea of experiencing nursing in both countries, and Tanzania had some great activities you could do outside of placement,t too.

 However, there was a doctor that I was working with in A&E at the time.
-He was from Ghana and explained to me how different Ghana would be compared to the UK and how much of an eye-opening experience he thought I would have out there.
+He was from Ghana and explained how different Ghana would be from the UK and how much of an eye-opening experience he thought I would have out there.
 That’s what drew me to Ghana in the end.

-It was definitely the right choice for me too.
-The people I met were so friendly and I can’t imagine what it would have been like if I’d gone somewhere else.
-Especially as I went by myself, I was really nervous but it helped to have these people around me.
+It was definitely the right choice for me, too.
+The people I met were so friendly — I can’t imagine what it would have been like if I’d gone elsewhere.
+I was nervous, especially as I went by myself, but it helped to have these people around me.

-When you landed in Ghana and you walked off the plane, what were your first impressions?
+What were your first impressions when you landed in Ghana and walked off the plane?
 And can you remember what the first 24 hours were like?

-Getting off the plane I felt quite overwhelmed as it was a brand-new experience.
+Getting off the plane, I felt a little overwhelmed as it was a brand-new experience.
 I couldn’t believe I’d done it.
-But when I saw the Work the World representative wearing the blue T-shirt I was very relieved.
-I felt so much calmer.
+But when I saw the Work the World representative wearing their instantly recognisable blue T-shirt.
+I was very relieved and immediately felt calmer.

-Jordan Dewar (DEWAR15620)We got to the hotel we were staying in that night in Accra and headed out for dinner.
-It was explained to us that we would be getting the bus the next day to take us to Takoradi and that we’d be taken to our placement hospital and introduced to the staff there.
+Jordan Dewar (DEWAR15620)We got to the hotel we stayed in that night in Accra and headed out for dinner.
+It was explained that we would get the bus the next day to take us to Takoradi and be taken to our placement hospital and introduced to the staff there.

 It was nice knowing the plan and that it had all been organised.
-The Work the World team made sure everything that we needed was there, and that we would go to the right places at the right time.
+The Work the World team ensured everything we needed was there and that we would go to the right places at the right time.

-There were five of us that arrived on the same day and we all travelled to Takoradi together.
+Five of us arrived on the same day and travelled to Takoradi together.
 I remember getting to the Work the World house and thinking how amazing it looked.
-It was a great big house and there was a nice pool too.
+It was a great big house with a nice pool, too.

-We were shown to our rooms and I remember thinking what a calm environment it was.
+We were shown to our rooms, and I remember thinking about the calm environment.
 I shared a room with another graduate who was a midwife.

 Where was your placement?
 What departments did you spend your time in?

 My placement was in the regional hospital in Takoradi.
-During my first week, I split between paediatrics and the neonatal unit.
-With a day in A&E too.
+During my first week, I split my time between paediatrics and the neonatal unit, and I also spent a day in A&E.

 What was the day-to-day like in your placement?

-Every morning everyone would share a taxi to the hospital and then we’d all head off to our different departments for the day.
+In the mornings, everyone shared a taxi to the hospital, and then we headed to our respective departments for the day.

-I was the only person from the Work the World house on my ward which was nice.
-In Ghana, nurses didn’t really take part in ward rounds, but it was great because I was still able to join in.
+I was the only person from the Work the World house on my ward, which was nice.
+In Ghana, nurses don’t participate in ward rounds, but it was great that I could still participate.
 The chance to go on the ward round allowed me to get more involved in the clinical side of things and learn about conditions rarely seen in the UK, such as sickle cell.

-And whilst you were in the hospital, what do you think were the most striking differences between nursing in Ghana and nursing in the UK?
+And whilst in the hospital, what do you think were the most striking differences between nursing in Ghana and nursing in the UK?

 I found the differences in A&E striking because the nurses in Ghana only do vital signs and more basic tasks.
 Which was very different from what I was used to doing back home.

-Because I work in a very small hospital in Scotland, nurses do a lot.
-We’re all ELS trained, we can all do IVs and cannulas and things like that.
+Because I work in a tiny hospital in Scotland, nurses do a lot.
+We’re all ELS trained; we can all do IVs, cannulas, and things like that.
 But in Ghana, these jobs are only carried out by doctors.

-I think since I’ve been home and the more I’ve got into my career as a nurse the more I appreciate the differences.
-Of course, at the time I was a bit shocked.
-But now that I have more experience it’s made me more appreciative of my training and the skills I’ve been able to develop here in the UK.
+Since I’ve been home and the more I’ve got into my nursing career, the more I appreciate the differences.
+Of course, at the time, I was a bit shocked.
+But now that I have more experience, I appreciate my training and the skills I’ve been able to develop here in the UK.

-It sounds like the role of the nurse was really quite different in Ghana…
+It sounds like the nurse's role was quite different in Ghana…

-It was very family orientated and the patients’ families would take on a lot of the responsibility of personal care.
-Which was very different because it is such a massive part of nursing at home in the UK.
+It was very family-oriented, and the patients’ families took on much of the responsibility of personal care.
+It was very different because it is a massive part of nursing at home in the UK.

 What were the most interesting or noteworthy cases you saw during your placement?
 Are there any particular patients that spring to mind?

-I remember being on the neonatal unit with a medical student and we would always arrive early to the ward every morning and we’d wait for the staff to arrive (we got very used to Ghanaian time – it was rare for people to be on time)!
+I remember being on the neonatal unit with a medical student, and we would always arrive early to the ward every morning and wait for the staff to arrive.
+We got very used to 'Ghana time' – it was rare for people to show up when scheduled.

-Jordan Dewar (DEWAR15620)One morning when we arrived there was an alarm going off.
-Fifteen minutes later all the nurses appeared and told us that the alarm was because the oxygen had run out.
+Jordan Dewar (DEWAR15620)One morning, when we arrived, there was an alarm going off.
+Fifteen minutes later, all the nurses appeared and told us the alarm was because the oxygen had run out.
 We immediately got into a panic because all these babies had been without oxygen for however long.

-The nurses remained very calm and reassured us that the doctor would do it when they started at 9 am – it was only 8:30 am at the time!
-They simply explained that that was the way things were done there.
+The nurses remained calm and reassured us that the doctor would do it when they started at 9 am – it was only 8:30 am then!
+They explained that that was the way things were done there.

-That’s the thing that stands out to me the most – how relaxed the staff were.
-Whereas, over here in the UK we would have been in such a state of panic if that had happened.
+What stands out to me the most is how relaxed the staff were.
+However, here in the UK, we would have been in such a panic if that had happened.
 But it’s a cultural thing.

 Do you think the experience changed your approach for the rest of your nursing career?

-Definitely.
 Before this experience, I was probably quite a nervous nurse.
-Everything had to be done exactly right and everything had to be on time.
+Everything had to be done exactly right and on time.

 The Ghanaian’s relaxed approach to everything – I took it home with me.
-Obviously not to the same extent, but I learnt how to remain calm and prioritise the really important things.
-I learnt that if a bit of paperwork didn’t get done until after I’d done my IVs nothing bad would happen.
+Obviously, not to the same extent, but I learnt to remain calm and prioritise important things.
+I learnt that if a bit of paperwork didn’t get done until after I’d done my IVs, nothing terrible would happen.

 I’ve got a lot more confidence.
 I’m confident that I do know my job.
 I know what needs to be done immediately and what can wait.
 I think that’s really what I took from it.